-- 1. Intellectual property rights are governed by the CUASA Collective Agreement (see Article 14). - 3.
-Resource Allocation - (a) The Employer will provide sufficient resources to produce tapes of the course for broadcast. - (b) Sufficient production support will be provided, time permitting, to allow minimal editing in order to produce an acceptable product. - (c) The following production resources in addition to normal technical support, will be provided:

-(i) additional voice mail for the instructor YES/NO

-(ii) additional voice mail for the TA's YES/NO

-(iii) TA's YES/NO

-If Yes, Number of TA's

-(iv) computer YES/NO
+1. Intell lectual property rights are governed by the CUASA Collective Agreement (see Article 14).
+2. This for th contract applies to the CUTV broadcast of term and to re-use as specified in clause 6.
+3. Resource Allocation (a) The H Employer will provide sufficient resources to least. o produce tapes of the course for (b) Sufficient production support will be provided, time permitting, to allow minimal editing in order to produce an acceptable product. (c) The following production resources in addition to normal technical support, we provided: (i) additional voice mail for the instructor YES/NO (ii) additional voice mail for the TA's YES/NO (iii) TA's YES/NO If Yes, Number of TA's (iv) computer YES/NO 4.
+Worl cload The workload credit for teaching on CUTV (whether a half or full credit course) during an academic year shall be one half credit extra.

-- (v) other - 4.
-Workload

-The workload credit for teaching on CUTV (whether a half of full credit course) during an academic year shall be one half credit extra.
 Variation from this shall be by mutual written agreement.
-(Information on workload credit shall be transmitted to CUASA.)

-(a) The workload credit applies YES/NO (b) If no, the following workload credit is given:
+(Information on workload credit shall be transmitted to CUASA.). (a) The workload credit applies YES/NO (b) If no, the following workload credit is given: 11